vwyer/gesture-ml/README.md

 This project is licensed under the [LICENSE](./LICENSE) file.
 You are free to use, modify, and distribute this project in accordance with the license terms.
 ```

-## Questions
-If you have any questions or need assistance, feel free to reach out via email at [valentin.wyer@students.ffhs.ch](mailto:valentin.wyer@students.ffhs.ch).
-You can also explore more of my projects on my [GitHub page](https://github.com/vwyer).